Last Update: 11/15/18

-In September 1949, Dad and Mom conveyed the land to the lawyer and his wife (WOW) who in turn conveyed the property to Dad, Mom, Son, and Daughter in Law as as tenants in common “with right of survivorship”.
+In September 1949, Mom and Dad conveyed the land to the lawyer and his wife (WOW) who in turn conveyed the property to Dad, Mom, Son, and Daughter in Law as as tenants in common “with right of survivorship”.
 This deed had nothing to say about financial support or partitioning of the land.
 No separate contracts were created either.

-Things went south, as you knew they would or there wouldn’t be a story here.
 In December 1953, Son and Wife moved away.
-Until they left, they had continued to take care of Dad and Mom and they had rented out that duplex in the back for money to cover household expenses for the four will they lived in the big house (as well as paying for property taxes, property insurance, repairs, and improvements).
+Until they left, they had continued to take care of Mom and Dad and they had rented out that duplex in the back for money to cover household expenses for the four will they lived in the big house (as well as paying for property taxes, property insurance, repairs, and improvements).

 Here came the lawsuit.
 Son and Wife sued for partition of the land; Mom and Dad answered back that there was an oral deal for lifetime support that was the consideration for them creating that tenancy in common with right of survivorship with the lawyer back in 1949.

 The Florida Supreme Court ruled that the lower court decision was correct and that because of certain facts, including, but not limited to, that “right of survivorship” added to the tenancy description in the deed, there was an implied agreement between Mom, Dad, Son, and Wife that the land would not be partitioned.